microsoft/playwright/docs/src/locators.md

 Note that role locators **do not replace** accessibility audits and conformance tests, but rather give early feedback about the ARIA guidelines.

-:::tip When to use role locators
+:::note When to use role locators
 We recommend prioritizing role locators to locate elements, as it is the closest way to how users and assistive technology perceive the page.
 :::